RESEARCH STARTER

 The movement for culturally congruent care was begun mainly by nursing theorist Madeleine Leininger.
 Her theories of transcultural nursing were presented in several books, such as Culture Care Diversity & Universality.
 Leininger expressed the connections among culture, worldview, and medical practice in a chart known as the Sunrise Model.
 Her theories helped to awaken the medical community to this previously overlooked aspect of patient care.

-Culturally congruent care is often discussed in the context of cultural humility, an awareness that a health care provider has limited understanding of other cultures, must continually learn and critique themselves, and must seek to remedy power imbalances.
-This differs from the concept of cultural competency, which suggests that health care providers can master and incorporate the knowledge of other cultures into treatment.
+Culturally congruent care is often discussed in the context of cultural humility, an awareness that a healthcare provider has a limited understanding of other cultures, must continually learn and critique themselves, and must seek to remedy power imbalances.
+This differs from the concept of cultural competency, which suggests that healthcare providers can master and incorporate the knowledge of other cultures into treatment.

 Observing culturally congruent methods may benefit patients in many ways.
-It demonstrates respect and concern for the patient and his or her background.
+It demonstrates respect and concern for the patient and their background.
 It may assist in healing by providing greater comfort and dignity and by satisfying deeply held expectations.
-On the larger scale, it may help provide better health care to minority groups who were traditionally underserved and misunderstood or exploited by the medical community.
+On a larger scale, it may help provide better health care to minority groups who were traditionally underserved and misunderstood or exploited by the medical community.
 Culturally congruent care has been adopted by major medical education groups and is generally considered an important standard in the United States.

 Bibliography